Timeline of the Yemeni revolution (January – 2 June 2011): 29 January

 On 29 January, protesters in Sana'a demanded the ouster of Saleh.
 They chanted "Ali, leave leave" and "Tunisia left, Egypt after it and Yemen in the coming future" before plainclothes police officers attacked the demonstration, though no casualties were reported.
 Tawakel Karman, a leading parliamentary member of the Al-Islah, said a security force personnel tried to attack her with a dagger and a shoe but protesters stopped him.
 She also said that "We will continue until the fall of Ali Abdullah Saleh's regime.
 We have the Southern Movement in the south, the (Shia) Huthi rebels in the north, and parliamentary opposition [calling for political change]."

-At the end of the month, activist Belquis Al Lahabi noted that, initially, women led many protests and many of the issues raised were on maternal mortality, child marriage, and the uneven burden of illiteracy and poverty on women – though by the end of the first month, women were beaten in the town square in Sana'a that they once led.
+At the end of the month, activist Belquis Al Lahabi noted that, initially, women led multiple protests and a number of the issues raised were on maternal mortality, child marriage, and the uneven burden of illiteracy and poverty on women – though by the end of the first month, women were beaten in the town square in Sana'a that they once led.